 If you have any questions, comments, or are interested in my hosting a review, giveaway, or advertising here, you are welcome to EMAIL ME.
 Please be patient if it takes a bit for me to respond.
 I am always in the process of adjusting to an updated schedule as the kids sports seasons revolve.
 Being mom is my priority during this season of life, and I only have about 3-4 hours per day to dedicate to my online communities or grab a nap.
 Sometimes the nap wins

-MEET JESSICA: Jessica is my first cousin, and contributes to this site.
+MEET JESSICA: Jessica is Karen’s first cousin, and contributes to this site.
 She is happily married, has a Marketing Degree, and is currently staying at home raising her three young children (ages newborn, 2, and 4), and some chickens.
 She enjoys green and natural living, making her own baby food, cloth diapering, and saving money.

-MEET BILLY: Billy is my uncle and he loves movies, reading, exploring restaurants and life in Memphis.
-I think he goes to see just about every movie released in theaters, and shares his opinion with all of us on Facebook, so it makes sense to have him share them here too He’s a little OCD about cleanliness, and he wants to make sure we all remember to take and use antibacterial cleaning wipes on 3D Glasses at the theater.
+MEET BILLY: Billy is Karen’s uncle and he loves movies, reading, exploring restaurants and life in Memphis.
+He goes to see just about every movie released in theaters, and shares his opinion with all of us on Facebook, so it makes sense to have him share them here too He’s a little OCD about cleanliness, and he wants to make sure we all remember to take and use antibacterial cleaning wipes on 3D Glasses at the theater.
 For example, a recent exchange said, ” So I caved and saw Gravity.
 I say go.
 And drop off the extra $5 for the 3D, but remember your disinfectant wipes. (yes, I really did)” After a few replies from doubters’ “those glasses go on and off how many people’s faces? and you expect some sixteen year old making minimum wage to be all that bothered with cleaning them?”
 So, let’s all make him happy and CLEAN our 3D Glasses